erikvorhes/jQuery-Pseudo-Text/README.md

 ## Compatibility

 Due to the nature of pseudo-elements, the support for this plugin is a bit limited.
-(I.e., versions of Internet Explorer earlier than IE 9 are likely not to work.)
+(E.g., versions of Internet Explorer earlier than IE 9 are likely not to work.)
 This plugin has been tested and works in the following browsers:

 - Firefox 3.6.x and Firefox 4
 - Opera 11